kuzutsu/tsuzuku/README.md

 ### Fuzzy search (default)
 Search (not case-sensitive) in Romaji, English, Japanese, etc.

-Default sort by relevancy % (descending), then by titles (ascending)
+Default sort by relevancy % (descending), then by title (ascending)

 ### Regular expression search
 Can only search (not case-sensitive) in Romaji